xataio/client-ts/packages/client/Usage.md

 ### Updating records

 The `update()` method can be used to update an existing record.
-It will fail if the record cannot be found.
+It will throw an Error if the record cannot be found.

 ```ts
 const user = await xata.db.users.update('rec_1234abcdef', { fullName: 'John Smith' });